alfonsogarsan/cats_flutter_demo/README.md

 # cats

-This is a flutter demo app that shows a random cat picture from cataas API when user clicks on button.
+This is a flutter demo app that shows a different random cat picture from cataas API every time user clicks on button.
+And stacked them in the screen.

 This project uses **Provider** package to manage state in Flutter and try to organize the code following a **Clean Architecture**.